Wide-field Infrared Survey Explorer: unWISE and CatWISE

 The Allwise co-added images were intentionally blurred, which is optimal for detecting isolated point sources.
 This has the disadvantage that many sources are not detected in crowded regions.
 The unofficial, unblurred coadds of the WISE imaging (unWISE) creates sharp images and masks defects and transients. unWISE coadded images can be searched by coordinates on the unWISE website. unWISE images are used for the citizen science projects Disk Detective and Backyard Worlds.

 In 2019, a preliminary catalog was released.
 The catalog is called CatWISE.
-This catalog combines the WISE and NEOWISE data and provides photometry at 3.4 and 4.6 µm.
+This catalog combines the WISE and NEOWISE data and provides photometry at 3.4 and 4.6 μm.
 It uses the unWISE images and the Allwise pipeline to detect sources.
 CatWISE includes fainter sources and far more accurate measurement of the motion of objects.
 The catalog is used to extend the number of discovered brown dwarfs, especially the cold and faint Y dwarfs.
 CatWISE is led by Jet Propulsion Laboratory (JPL), California Institute of Technology, with funding from NASA's Astrophysics Data Analysis Program.
 The CatWISE preliminary catalog can be accessed through Infrared Science Archive (IRSA).

 Discovered objects

-In addition to numerous comets and minor planets, WISE also discovered many brown dwarfs including some quite close the Sun in the context of solar neighborhood; these bodies are sort of dim stars expected to be about the size of Jupiter just a few light years from Earth.
-The other extraordinary discovery, was first Earth trojan, an asteroid in a special orbital relationship common to extremely large planets like Jupiter.
-Many other observations across the sky lead to many detentions, such of distant galaxies also.
+In addition to numerous comets and minor planets, WISE and NEOWISE discovered many brown dwarfs, some just a few light years from the solar system; the first Earth trojan; and the most luminous galaxies in the universe.

+Nearby stars

+Nearby stars discovered using WISE within 30 light years: